Ovis dalli dalli: Distribution

 There are about 100,000 Dall sheep in the wild.
 They are found in Alaska in the Kenai Peninsula and Brooks Range.
-They live in Canada's Yukon and Northwest Territories in the Mackenzie Mountains, Kluane and Saint Elia ranges.
+They live in Canada's Yukon and Northwest Territories in the Mackenzie Mountains, Kluane and Saint Elias Mountains ranges.

 Behavior

 Like other thinhorn sheep, Dall sheep live in mountains.
 Because they do not have long legs or large feet, they cannot move easily in deep snow.
 They prefer places where the wind scours the snow away before it can accumulate in drifts.
 Dall sheep climb onto rocks to escape predators.
 They follow the same paths from summer places to winter places for generations.

 Dall sheep live in herds.
 Adult rams live together in bachelor herds, and the ewes and young sheep live in other herds.
 Male sheep leave the female herds when they are two or three years old.

 The sheep mate in November.
 Although younger rams can mate, it is principally the older rams who actually sire offspring.

 Before an ewe gives birth, she climbs to a rocky, inaccessible site called a "lambing cliff."
 She and her lamb stay there for a few days.
 The lamb can eat grass by October.